adlshah/peshawar-cafe-whatsapp-automation/README.md

 | Google Sheets | Menu, FAQ, and Orders data |
 | Function Node (JS) | Handles logic for name, item, and quantity |
 | Webhook Node | Connects n8n to WhatsApp API |

-Bot: How many would you like?
-Example conversation: